ongots/pseudo-fullscreen-firefox/README.md

-Custom styles for Firefox, Sidebery and YouTube for full-featured full-screen browsing.
+Styles for Firefox, Sidebery and YouTube for pseudo-fullscreen browsing

 ![alt text](demo.gif)